bnb-chain/zkbnb/docs/protocol.md

 #### LiquidityTree

-`LiquidityTree` is used for storing all of the liquidities info and the node of the liquidity tree is:
+`LiquidityTree` is used for storing all the liquidity info and the node of the liquidity tree is:

 ```go
 type LiquidityNode struct {